Get instant connectivity & skip roaming fees

 Awful!
 Very poor network.
 Contacted support and no resolution during stay in RP.

-There are about 80 providers and roughly 1,600 prepaid data plans available for the Dominican Republic, giving travelers a wide variety of options.
-Travelers can still find a plan that matches their needs.
+There are 90 providers and 1400 prepaid data plans available for use in the Dominican Republic.
+With a wide variety of options, travelers can easily find an eSIM that suits their needs.

 In the Dominican Republic, the primary Mobile Network Operators (MNOs) are: